jin-zhe/cheatsheets/Python.md

 ## Exception handling
 ### Common exceptions
-See [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html) for the full list of Python exceptions that come out of the box.

 Exception | Description
 --- | ---
 `IOError` | Raised when a file cannot be opened